mrzool/s-town/source/02-episode2.md

 B: So I'm doing a radio story, I'm a reporter, I'm here from New York.
 Is there somewhere quiet we could sit?

 It's a year later and I'm pulling into K3 Lumber on a Friday morning, nervously asking if Kabram's around.
-I feel comfortable doing this only because I have finally determined that the incident John contacted me about, where Kabram allegedly got into a fight and beat a guy to death, although it did in fact go down almost exactly as John and Jake and Skylar and others told me, was wrong in one relatively important detail: the ‘to death' part.
+I feel comfortable doing this only because I have finally determined that the incident John contacted me about, where Kabram allegedly got into a fight and beat a guy to death, although it did in fact go down almost exactly as John and Jake and Skylar and others told me, was wrong in one relatively important detail: the 'to death' part.
 The guy Kabram beat up did not die.
 They just thought he did for a while.
 That's what I eventually gathered from talking to people more.
 Once I heard that I started contacting law enforcement to find out what did exactly happen.

 It turns out the incident in question actually took place in adjacent Tuscaloosa county.
 A chief at the sheriff's department there read to me, from a detailed case file, showing that the police had investigated the fight thoroughly, that no one had been killed, and that they had closed the case not because they were paid off or anything, but because none of the guys involved wanted to press charges.